by Susan McCarthy

-You could sort photos by person (but this becomes challenging when you have one image with multiple people in the picture, so this may work best if you’re looking through old family photos with the intention of pulling out images of your father as a boy).
+You could sort photos by person (but this becomes challenging when you have one image with multiple people in the picture, so this may work best if you’re looking through old family photos with the intention of pulling out images of, say, your father as a boy).

-If there are images of the garden or of a house being built or renovated or even of pets, you may want to sort these images by category.
+If there are images of the garden or of a house being built or renovated or even of pets, you may want to sort these images into their own category.

-People who specialize in photo organizing recommend taking photos out of albums.
+People who specialize in photo organizing recommend taking photos out of old albums.
 In some cases, this action helps preserve photos that are slowly being discolored and destroyed by non-archival albums.
-Unless you love the set up of an album and you frequently view the images as they are presented, you can consider if you’re up for removing the photos from their albums.
+Unless you love the setup of an album and you frequently view the images as they are presented, you can consider if you’re up for removing the photos from their albums.

-The added benefit to doing this – it will be easier to scan old prints so you can have them backed up in digital form.
+The added benefit to removing photos from their old albums – it will be easier to scan old prints so you can have them backed up in digital form.

-Remember, while sorting you aren’t judging the content of photos, you are focused on grouping photos so you can best see what you have and then create meaningful albums that tell the story of your family.
+Remember, while sorting you aren’t judging the quality of the content of photos, you are focused on grouping photos so you can best see what you have and then determine how to best organize these memories.

 Sorting photos allow you to compare what you have.
 Do you have two dozen photos of the same birthday party in 1967?
 Do they all need to be included in the family archive?
 Will relatives appreciate looking at so many photos…even if they are organized?